dcos/dcos-ui/CONTRIBUTING.md

 ### Translations strings

-When formatting a string containing multiple pieces of logic and/or translation IDs you can follow the [documentation here](https://github.com/yahoo/react-intl/wiki/Components#string-formatting-components) where you can also work with plural strings but if you are looking to compose a normal string with a plural string you can use the component [formattedPlural](https://github.com/yahoo/react-intl/wiki/Components#formattedplural).
+When formatting a string containing multiple pieces of logic and/or translation IDs you can follow the [documentation here](https://lingui.js.org/tutorials/react.html#formatting).
+Iff you are looking to format a plural string you can use the [Plural](https://lingui.js.org/tutorials/react.html#plurals) macro.

-Keep in mind that React-intl follows the React pattern where everything is a component that way making it easier to compose and reason about the application.
+Keep in mind that lingui follows the React pattern where everything is a component that way making it easier to compose and reason about the application.

 ### New translation files